beetbox/beets/docs/reference/config.rst

   directory like ``C:\Users\You\AppData\Roaming``.
 * On OS X, you can also use ``~/Library/Application Support/beets/config.yaml`` if you prefer that over the Unix-like ``~/.config``.
 * If you prefer a different location, set the ``BEETSDIR`` environment variable to a path; beets will then look for a ``config.yaml`` in that directory.
-Or specify a different configuration file to load using the ``--config /path/to/file`` option on the command line.
+* Or specify an *additional* configuration file to load using the ``--config /path/to/file`` option on the command line.
+The options will be combined with any options already specified your default config file.

 The config file uses `YAML`_ syntax.
 You can use the full power of YAML, but most configuration options are simple key/value pairs.
 This means your config